 When a student must withdraw from Guthrie Public Schools during the term, he/she must report to the registrar on the morning of the day he/she leaves to begin formal withdrawal from school.
-There will be a 24 hour turnaround time to receive grades and clearance from the teachers.
-Students will not be cleared for withdrawal until a parent or guardian has made contact and all textbooks and school property have been returned.
-Once records have been received with grades and clearance from each teacher, library, and cafeteria the student will be cleared for withdrawal.
+There will be a 24-hour turnaround time to receive grades and clearance from teachers.
+Students will not be cleared for withdrawal until a parent or guardian has made contact with the registrar and all textbooks and school property have been returned.
+Once records have been received with grades and clearance from each teacher, the library, and the cafeteria the student will be cleared for withdrawal.
 A transcript of the student's work will be forwarded, upon request, to the new school.